apache/polaris/README.md

   -d '{"name": "polaris", "id": 100, "type": "INTERNAL", "readOnly": false}'
 ```

 This creates a catalog called `polaris`.
-From here, you can use Spark to create namespaces, tables, etc.
+From here, you can use any Iceberg REST
+compatible clients (e.g. Spark or Trino) to create namespaces, tables, etc.

-You must run the following as the first query in your spark-sql shell to actually use Polaris:
+You must run the following as the first query in your SQL shell to actually use Polaris:

 ```
 use polaris;